Start My Answer

 Let's dive right in.

-In California, you have 30 days to respond to a debt collection lawsuit (including weekends and court holidays).
+In California, the deadline to respond to a Summons for debt is 30 days (including weekends and court holidays).

 If you did not receive the lawsuit documents directly, the court gives you 40 days to respond.
 Such a situation occurs if the Summons and Complaint were served to someone else in your household or at work, if it was sent to an old address, or it was mailed to you.
 Before counting these ten extra days, ensure the plaintiff's documents say you were substitute served or call the creditor's lawyer to confirm.